Images enlarge with a click; blue text leads to a related page when clicked on.

 This BBC article, Nepal’s Shrinking Annapurna Circuit, from May 2011 examines the potential impact on the Annapurna Circuit of the road from Chame to Manang.
 It makes for disturbing reading from a trekker’s point of view.

 Already intrepid adventurers are joining locals as they motorcycle their way from Chame to Manang on a partly finished road.
 Here is a WordPress blog post which describes the road and the ride!
+(Update: the link is dead as of May 2016.)
+Check out this post instead for an account of a ride done in May of 2015.)

 A Kathmandu Post article from Dec.
 31, 2012 entitled Chame Road, Harbinger of Development nicely summarizes the positives and negatives which the opening of the road has brought.
 Also mentioned in the article is the need for an alternative trekking route to replace the old one which has become a gravel road with bus and truck and motorcycle traffic.
 (See below for just such an alternative!)